MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

 > If you're using HP Reverb G2 controllers, please refer to [this article](../../unity/unity-reverb-g2-controllers.md) for additional input mapping instructions.

 ## General Input.GetButton/GetAxis APIs

+> [!CAUTION]
+> If you're project is using any of the XR.WSA APIs, these are being phased out in favor of the XR SDK in future Unity releases.
+You can find more information about the [XR Input system and APIs here](https://docs.unity3d.com/Manual/xr_input.html).

 Unity currently uses its general Input.GetButton/Input.GetAxis APIs to expose input for [the Oculus SDK](https://docs.unity3d.com/Manual/OculusControllers.html) and [the OpenVR SDK](https://docs.unity3d.com/Manual/OpenVRControllers.html).
 If your apps are already using these APIs for input, this is the easiest path for supporting motion controllers in Windows Mixed Reality: you should just need to remap buttons and axes in the Input Manager.